usnistgov/SP800-90B_EntropyAssessment/README.md

 * The verbose flag `-v` is recommended as the tests do take a while to run.
 The flag provides more detailed output as well as some progression on the project.
 (Note: When using threading for IID, the progression is not available unfortunately.)
 * For threads, the recommended number of threads is 4.
 The program has not been tested with more than 4 threads.
 The most common case is that your CPU is quad-core or dual-quad core and using 4 threads maxes out the CPU.
 Using no threading for example, usually only uses 1 core on the CPU
 * Optimization (`-O2`) is recommended for both tests as it significantly helps runtime.
 This command is tacked on the end of the compilation command
+* Sample size for the binary file must be 1 million values of the selected bits per word

 ## How to run